Introduction

 3. Calculate your Local Gravity

-Now that you have identified your latitude, longitude, and elevation above sea-level, it is time to calculate local gravity.
-If you prefer, you can use equations; or, you can use the internet and gravity calculators to simplify the task.
+Now that you know your latitude, longitude, and elevation above sea-level, it is time to calculate local gravity.
+To accomplish this task, you can use equations or you can use a local gravity calculator.
 For efficiency, let’s use an online calculator.

 To calculate local gravity online, I recommend using the NOAA Surface Gravity Prediction calculator.

 In the images below, I am going to use the NOAA Surface Gravity Prediction website to calculate local gravity.
-You will need to enter your latitude, longitude, and elevation that you recorded in the previous steps.
+You will need to enter the latitude, longitude, and elevation you recorded in the previous steps.

 To calculate your local gravity, follow the steps listed below: